-How to Prepare for the Audition
+How to Prepare for your Theatre Scholarship Audition

 - Choose a “daily routine” – some sequence of ordinary physical actions you perform about the same every day.
 Now, imagine that your environment has become gigantic, ala Alice in Wonderland.
 Try to complete your “routine” anyway, using these giant objects.
 Find new steps and solutions to achieve your goal.